BZRMedAli/C-Learning/02-Variables/README.md

   -Variables help us to easily access, update, and manipulate data, so they are important!!!

-  the syntax of variables declaration in c is: type_values  value_name;
+  The syntax of variables declaration in c is: type_values  value_name;

   #scanf() and printf() functions: